-Donald Insall Associates was commissioned by Senior Urban Living (Epsom) Ltd in June 2019 to advise on emerging proposals and to provide a Heritage, Townscape and Visual Impact Assessment (HTVIA) to accompany a planning application for the redevelopment of the southern part of the Epsom General Hospital site, centred at national grid reference TQ204597 (henceforth referred to as the 'study site').
+Donald Insall Associates was commissioned by Senior Urban Living (Epsom) Ltd in June 2019 to advise on emerging proposals and to provide a Heritage Townscape and Visual Impact Assessment (HTVIA) to accompany a planning application for the redevelopment of the southern part of the Epsom General Hospital site, centred at national grid reference TQ204597 (henceforth referred to as the 'study site').
+Following the refusal of planning application 19/01722/FUL in November 2020, the proposals for the site have been amended; this Heritage Townscape and Visual Impact Assessment has been updated to reflect the revised scheme and support the current resubmission.